Cooper Criswell: Boston Red Sox

-On December 13, 2023, the Boston Red Sox signed Criswell to a one year, $1 million contract.
-Criswell was optioned to the Triple–A Worcester Red Sox to begin the 2024 season.
-He was recalled to Boston on April 13 to make a start against the Los Angeles Angels.
+On December 13, 2023, the Boston Red Sox signed Criswell to a one-year, $1 million contract.
+Criswell was optioned to the Triple-A Worcester Red Sox to begin the 2024 season.
+He was recalled to Boston on April 13 to make a start against the Angels.
 In his Red Sox debut, Criswell pitched four innings; allowing five hits, two earned runs, a walk and four strikeouts as the Red Sox went on the defeat the Angels 7–2.

-With injuries to Red Sox starting pitchers Brayan Bello, Nick Pivetta and Garrett Whitlock, Criswell remained in the Red Sox starting rotation.
+With injuries to Red Sox starting pitchers Brayan Bello, Nick Pivetta, and Garrett Whitlock, Criswell remained in the Red Sox starting rotation.
 On April 24, Criswell earned his first win with the Red Sox after pitching five scoreless innings in the 8–0 victory over the Cleveland Guardians.
 On June 1, Criswell pitched five-plus innings in the Red Sox 6–3 win over the Detroit Tigers.
-On June 18, Criswell was optioned to Triple-A Worcester to make room for pitcher Chris Martin who was activated from the injured list.
-He was recalled to Boston on July 12.
+On June 18, Criswell was optioned to Triple-A Worcester to make room for pitcher Chris Martin who came off the injured list.
+Criswell was recalled to Boston on July 12.
 After rejoining the team, Criswell showcased his versatility as both a spot-starter and high-leverage relief pitcher.

-Cooper earned a one-year, $1 million contract with the Red Sox for the 2025 season.
-After starting the season in Triple-A again, Criswell was called up and pitched three innings in relief against the St. Louis Cardinals, giving up five runs on four hits, and was optioned after the game.
+Criswell agreed to another one-year, $1 million contract with the Red Sox for the 2025 season.
+After starting the season in Triple-A again, he was called up and pitched three innings in relief against the St. Louis Cardinals, giving up five runs on four hits, then was optioned after the game.
 Criswell would be called up a few more times throughout the season, making four more relief appearances before making his first start of the season on August 1 against the Houston Astros.
-Criswell threw a gem against the Astros, throwing seven innings while giving up a lone run and striking out four.
+Criswell threw seven innings while giving up one run and striking out four.
+He made seven appearances for Boston, logging a 1–0 record and 3.57 ERA with nine strikeouts and one save over 17 2/3 innings pitched.
+On December 4, the Red Sox designated Criswell for assignment.

+Seattle Mariners

+On December 5, 2025, Criswell was claimed off waivers by the New York Mets.
+On January 21, 2026, he was designated for assignment.
+Two days later, Criswell was traded to the Seattle Mariners in exchange for cash considerations.
+He earned a three-inning save in an 8–0 win over the Cleveland Guardians on March 29.
+On June 9, Criswell was placed on the injured list due to a right shoulder strain.
+He was transferred to the 60–day injured list on July 3.
+He was activated on August 31, and returned to game action that same day against his former team, the Red Sox, giving up the walk-off hit in the 10th inning.